variantstudios/wisdomwaysacupuncture.com/_posts/2013-02-13-why-are-people-constantly-sick-in-colorado-part-i.md

 <div>&nbsp;</div>

-<div>All it will take is one person coming in for their regular acupuncture appointment saying they have a cold, and the next thing I know, almost everyone is coming in fighting something as well.&nbsp; People I haven&rsquo;t seen in several months suddenly pop up on the schedule to get treated for a URI.&nbsp;</div>
+<div>All it will take is one person coming in for their regular acupuncture appointment saying they have a cold, and the next thing I know, almost everyone is coming in fighting something as well.&nbsp; Patients I haven&rsquo;t seen in several months suddenly pop up on the schedule to get treated for a URI.&nbsp;</div>

 <div>&nbsp;</div>